 In relation to the risks pertaining to insurance activity, the coronavirus crisis (COVID-19) represents the most relevant impact in the year.
 The daims directly attributable to COVID-19 in Life insurance remains the most significant, at 279 million euros.
-In 2021, the total accumulated cost of daims attributable to the pandemic amounted to 460 million euros, of which most are concentrated in Brazil (189 million euros) and in LATAM North (130 million euros).
+In 2021, the total accumulated cost of claims attributable to the pandemic amounted to 460 million euros, of which most are concentrated in Brazil (189 million euros) and in LATAM North (130 million euros).

-In relation to strategic risks, it is worth mentioning the execution on Merch 26, 2021 of the merger by absorption of BANKIA, S.A. by CAIXABANK, S.A., with the consequent dissolution of the former and universal succession by CAIXABANK.
-MAPFRE formally notified CAIXABANK of its intention to exercise the put option rights on the effective date of March 31, 2021 and consequently, the start of the procedures contractually provided for the purposes of the valuations of the businesses that determine the price (120% of the market value of MAPFRE VIDA's 51% stake in BANKIA MAPFRE VIDA) and compensation (120% of the value of the Non-Life insurance business, not including the value of the insurance portfolio) to be received for the dissolution of its bancassurance agreements.
-On December 29, MAPFRE and CAIXABANK formalized the resolution of said agreements.
+In relation to strategic risks, it is worth mentioning the execution on March 26, 2021 of the merger by absorption of BANKIA, S.A. by CAIXABANK, S.A., with the consequent dissolution of the former and universal succession by CAIXABANK.
+MAPPRE formally notified CAIXABANK of its intention to exercise the put option rights on the effective date of March 31, 2021 and consequently, the start of the procedures contractually provided for the purposes of the valuations of the businesses that determine the price (120% of the market value of MAPPRE VIDA's 51% stake in BANKIA MAPPRE VIDA) and compensation (120% of the value of the insurance portfolio) to be received for the dissolution of its bancassurance agreements.
+On December 29, MAPPRE and CAIXABANK formalized the resolution of said agreements.

 This agreement has resulted in MAPFRE receiving 570.8 million euros, producing an extraordinary gain of 167 million euros.
-It should be noted that in relation to the valuation made for this triansaction, MAPFRE has expressed its disagreement with the value attributed to the BANKIA VIDA business, given that the company involved recorded profits and distributed dividends on a stable and recurring basis every year, combined with the fact that there was an exclusivity agreement in place in perpetuity for the distribution of Life insurance through the old BANKIA branch network.
+It should be noted that in relation to the valuation made for this transaction, MAPFRE has expressed its disagreement with the value attributed to the BANKIA VIDA business, given that the company involved recorded profits and distributed dividends on a stable and recurring basis every year, combined with the fact that there was an exclusivity agreement in place in perpetuity for the distribution of Life insurance through the old BANKIA branch network.
 Consequently, MAPFRE will take legal action in defense of its legitimate interests in relation to the valuation of the Life business.